rezapop/DeepLearningZynq/README.md

 # DeepLearningZynq
-In this project i'm going to implement deeplearning methods on Zynq polatform
+In this project i'm going to implement deeplearning methods on Zynq pltform